tommasodelorenzo/rasa-iterating-form/Readme.md

     ```
 2. `cd docker`
 3. Build the images: `docker compose build`
-4. Run the services: `docker compose up -d` (the first time `rasa_core` will crash since it doesn't find any trained model)
+4. Train the model: `docker compose run --rm rasa_core train --domain domain`
-5. Train the model: `docker compose run --rm rasa_core train --domain domain`
+5. Run the services: `docker compose up -d` (for simple shell testing as per the following point, it sufficies to run the `action_server` only)
 6. Run Rasa shell `docker compose run --rm rasa_core shell` and interact with the chatbot

 The `docker/docker-compose.yml` comes with the possibility of setting up a custom tracker store using `postgreSQL`, but it is commented by default.
 If you want to unlock it, you must also uncomment the `tracker_store` related lines in `app/endpoints.yml`: